 Her extensive coverage of China examines the global impact of the country’s rapid rise, and spotlights unique angles that illustrate the growth of the economy.
-She dives into the real-life, human side of complex business stories, and analyzes the intricacies of China’s fast-moving economy and markets.
+She dives into the real-life, human side of complex business stories, and analyzes the intricacies of China’s fast rise.

-Recent highlights include reporting and presenting half-hour feature shows on China’s massive bike-sharing boom and growing entrepreneurship in the country.
-She has also covered the pro-democracy protests that rocked Hong Kong in 2014, the increasing trend of wealthy Chinese entering global immigrant investor programs, and the booming “birth tourism” industry, which caters to Chinese who want to give birth in the U.S. to secure American passports for their children.
+Recent highlights include reporting and presenting half-hour feature shows for CNBC on China’s massive bike-sharing boom and growing entrepreneurship in the country.
+She has also covered for CNN the pro-democracy protests that rocked Hong Kong in 2014, the increasing trend of wealthy Chinese entering global immigrant investor programs, and the booming “birth tourism” industry, which caters to Chinese who want to secure foreign passports for their children.

-Sophia has interviewed venture capitalist Kai-Fu Lee; award-winning Chinese filmmaker Zhang Yimou; CEOs and senior executives at companies including Boston Consulting Group, Google DeepMind, Huawei, Mobike, New Hope Liuhe, Ofo, RoboTerra, Sinopec, Suning, Turing Robot, Xiaomi, and ZTE; along with top government officials in the U.S. and Japan.
+Sophia has interviewed venture capitalist Kai-Fu Lee; award-winning Chinese filmmaker Zhang Yimou; actor Jackie Chan; CEOs and senior executives at companies including Boston Consulting Group, Google DeepMind, Huawei, LiuGong, Mobike, New Hope Liuhe, Ofo, RoboTerra, Sinopec (watch) (read), Suning, Turing Robot, Xiaomi, and ZTE; along with top government officials in the U.S. and Asia.

 She has led live coverage from major events, including China’s annual legislative meetings from Tiananmen Square, the World Economic Forum in Dalian, and a deadly earthquake in Taiwan filing stills, video, reports, and text stories with just an iPhone.